 Kaleidoscope offers the opportunity for individuals with intellectual and/or developmental disabilities to be integrated into the fabric of our communities through achieving employment that is meaningful and rewarding.
 With the individual in mind, we assess his or her unique strengths, needs, abilities, and preferences.
 Through job development, we partner with business leaders to identify unmet needs in their organizations and match them with an individual who can meet that need, resulting in customized employment.
 Staff provide skills training, job coaching, and continued relationships with employers and our workers to ensure success.

-According to the Office of Georgia Department of Behavioral Health and Developmental Disabilities:
+According to the Office of Georgia Department of Behavioral Health and Developmental Disabilities (DBHDD):

-- Have one or more intellectual or developmental disabilities since birth or before age 18, or another intellectual or developmental disability since birth or before age 22, which requires similar services to those needed by people with intellectual/ developmental disabilities.
+- Have an intellectual disability since birth or before age 18, or another closely related condition since birth or before age 22, which requires similar services to those needed by people with an intellectual disability

-- Be at risk for going into an institution for people with intellectual/developmental disabilities if you do not get the services you need in your community.
+- Be at risk for going into an institution for people with intellectual disabilities if you do not get the services you need in your community.

 Click here or call the DBHDD Region 1 Field Office toll-free at 877.217.4462 to complete an application for I/DD services.